Buuchia/CCS_blog/posts/hw_w8_AT2_project.md

         this.canvasHeight = canvasHeight
     }

-    //define a function to randomize current character and draw it to the canvas at a specific location
+    //define a function to randomize current character
+    //and draw it to the canvas at a specific location
     //every time the method is called, it will choose a random symbol draw(context) {